MalinkyZubr/Networking/Notes.md

 ### interface configuration
 * to configure cost of an interface, enter the interface conig mode
-* spanning-tree vlan (num) cost (cost) to change cost manually
+* `spanning-tree vlan (num) cost (cost)` to change cost manually
-* spanning-tree vlan (num) port-priority (priority num) to change port priority
+* `spanning-tree vlan (num) port-priority (priority num)` to change port priority

 ## Rapid Spanning Tree Protocol
 Old spanning tree can take up to 50 seconds to chagne topology.
-Responds in a few seconds.
+RSTP Responds in a few seconds.
 Default on most devices.
 CCNA only has RSTP

 ### Standard vs Cisco
 * Standard IEEE